MicrosoftDocs/SupportArticles-docs/support/azure/devops/troubleshoot-azure-web-apps-tasks-deployments.md

 ---
-title: Tasks documentation and logs to capture for further debugging
+title: Troubleshoot Azure web app tasks and deployment issues
-description: This article provides the documentation for tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: ms.service: azure-devops ms.subservice: ts-pipelines
+description: This article provides the documentation for tasks and describes steps to capture debug logs for a deeper investigation of the tasks. ms.date: 04/27/2023 ms.custom: sap:Pipelines ms.reviewer: ms.service: azure-devops
 ---
-# Tasks documentation and logs to capture for further debugging
+# Troubleshoot Azure web app tasks and deployment issues

 ## Tasks documentation

-As a first step, we recommend you walk through the documentation for the following tasks and ensure that all the parameters are correctly defined in the tasks used in the pipelines.
+As a first step, we recommend you review the documentation for the following tasks and ensure that all the parameters are correctly defined in the tasks used in the pipelines.

 - [Azure RM Web App deployment V4](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/AzureRmWebAppDeploymentV4)
 - [Azure Web App V1](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/AzureWebAppV1): Preferably use this task for App Services deployment.
 For more complicated scenarios like XML transformation, use [Azure RM Web App deployment V4](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks/AzureRmWebAppDeploymentV4).